AdWords API Terms and Conditions

 - Permitted Access.
 You will only access (or attempt to access) the AdWords API by the means described in the AdWords API Specifications.
 You will not misrepresent or mask your identity when using the AdWords API.
 You will require your end users to comply with (and not knowingly enable them to violate) applicable laws, regulations, and the terms of this AdWords API Agreement.

 2. Definitions.
 The following defined terms have the following meanings for the purpose of this AdWords API Agreement:

-- The "use" of the AdWords API means: (A) the use of the mark-up language described in the AdWords API Specifications to (i) access Google servers through the AdWords API, (ii) send information to AdWords accounts using an AdWords API Client, or (iii) receive information from Google in response to AdWords API calls; and/or (B) distributing or developing an AdWords API Client.
+- The "use" of the AdWords API means: (A) the use of the mark-up language described in the AdWords API Specifications to (1) access Google servers through the AdWords API, (2) send information to AdWords accounts using an AdWords API Client, or (3) receive information from Google in response to AdWords API calls; and/or (B) distributing or developing an AdWords API Client.

 - An "account owner" means the owner of record of an account or a party whom the owner of record has authorized to access and manage that account.

-- An "AdWords API Client" means the system of (i) software that can access or communicate with Google's servers using the AdWords API Specifications (the "AdWords API Primary Client"), and (ii) software that can Communicate AdWords API Data with that AdWords API Primary Client, directly or indirectly, in each case that has been approved by Google for Developer Token use.
-“Communicate” means that two software applications, directly or through any other software, can transfer data in one or both directions by any means, regardless of the mechanism or semantics of the communication and even if the communication mechanism is one traditionally considered a communication mechanism between two separate software applications (e.g. pipes or sockets).
+- An "AdWords API Client" means the system of (A) software that can access or Communicate with Google's servers using the AdWords API Specifications (the "AdWords API Primary Client"), and/or (B) software that can Communicate AdWords API data with that AdWords API Primary Client, directly or indirectly.

 - "AdWords API Specifications" means all information and documentation Google provides specifying or concerning the AdWords API specifications and protocols and any Google-supplied implementations or methods of use of the AdWords API.